 - Develop ways to monitor and revise the plan going forward

-And remember, all of our webinars are available as recordings right after the live webinar, so even if you can’t make the time of the live webinar, you can still register and have access to all of the content.
+And remember, all of our webinars are recorded and available as on demand downloads right after the live webinar, so even if you can’t make the time of the live webinar, you can still register and have access to all of the content.
 The registration fee for any Social Velocity webinar will get you:

 - A link to a recording of the webinar, which you can watch as many times as you like